jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Big Data and analytics, media processing, workflows, content management, web, home directories
 * Supports NFS 4.1
 * ON premises access enabled via Direct Connect
+* You only pay for the storage you use (no pre-provisioning required)
+* Can scale up to the petabytes
+* Can support thousands of concurrent NFS connections
+* Data is stored across multiple AZ's within a region
+* Read After Write Consistency

 ### EFS Limits
 * 1 to 1000 of EC2 instances, from multiple AZs, concunrrently
 * By default, you can create up to 10 file systems per AWS account per region

+## Lambda
+### What is Lambda?
+* AWS Lambda is a compute service where you can upload your code and create a Lambda function.
+AWS Lambda takes care of provisioning and managing the servers that you use to run the code.
+You don't have to worry about operating systems, patching, scaling, etc. You can use Lambda in the following ways:
+    * As an event-driven compute service where AWS Lambda runs your code in response to events.
+These events could be changes to data in an Amazon S3 bucket or an Amazon DynamoDB table
+    * As a compute service to run your code in response to HTTP requests using Amazon API Gateway or API calls made using AWS SDKs.
+### Why is Lambda cool?
+* No servers
+* Continuous scaling
+* Super cheap
+### How is Lambda priced?
+* Numbers of requests
+    * First 1 million requests are free $0.20 per 1 million requests thereafter

+* Duration
+    * Duration si calculated from the time your code begins executing until it returns or otherwise terminates, rounded up to the nearest 100ms.
+The price depends on the amount fo memory you allocate to your function.
+You are charged $0.00001667 for every GB-second used
+### Lambda Exam Tips
+* Lambda scales out (not up) automatically
+* Lambda functiosn are independent, 1 event = 1 function
+* Lambda is serverless
+* Know what services are serverless
+* Lambda functions can trigger other lambda functions 1 event can = x functions if functions trigger other functions
+* Architectures can get extremely complicated, AWS X-ray allows you to debug what is happening
+* Lambda can do things globally, you can use it to back up S3 buckets to other buckets
+* Know your triggers
+### Lambda Limits
+* Max function time: 5 minutes

 ## Simple Storage Service S3
 ### S3 Features